Marco Antonio Bragadin

 Marco Antonio Bragadin, also Marcantonio Bragadin (21 April 1523 – 17 August 1571), was a Venetian lawyer and military officer of the Republic of Venice.

 Bragadin joined the Fanti da Mar Corps or marines of the Republic of Venice.
-In 1569, he was appointed Captain-General of Famagusta in Cyprus and led the Venetian resistance to the Ottoman–Venetian War (1570–1573).
-He was executed by flaying in August 1571 in contravention of negotiated safe passage after the Ottoman Empire took Famagusta, the fall of which signalled the end of Western presence in the Mediterranean island for the next three centuries.
+In 1569, he was appointed Captain-General of Famagusta in Cyprus and led the Venetian resistance in the Ottoman siege of Famagusta during the 1570–71 Ottoman-Venetian war.
+He was executed by flaying in August 1571 in contravention of negotiated safe passage after the Ottomans took Famagusta, the fall of which signaled the end of Western presence in the Mediterranean island for the next three centuries.

 Early life

 He was born in Venice.
-After a short stint as lawyer in 1543, Bragadin pursued a career in the navy, being entrusted with several posts on the Venetian galleys.
+After a short stint as a lawyer in 1543, Bragadin pursued a career in the navy, being entrusted with several posts on the Venetian galleys.

-Once back in Venice, Bragadin was pressed into the city's magistrates; in 1560 and later in 1566 he was made a galley governor, without, though, having occasion to actually assume command of a ship.
+Once back in Venice, Bragadin was pressed into the city's magistrates; in 1560 and later in 1566 he was made a galley governor, without, however, ever actually assuming command of a ship.

 Captain of the Kingdom of Cyprus

 In 1569 he was elected as Captain of the Kingdom of Cyprus and moved to Famagusta, then a rich port, where he assumed civil governorship over the whole island, well aware that a decisive clash with the Ottoman fleet was imminent.

-Bragadin worked hard to fortify Famagusta thoroughly; the introduction of gunpowder meant that scientifically-planned fortifications with solid walls were needed.
+Bragadin worked hard to fortify Famagusta thoroughly; the introduction of gunpowder meant that scientifically planned fortifications with solid walls were needed.
 So the harbour was endowed with strong defenses, such as the Martinengo bastion, an excellent example of modern fortification granting easy defense on both sides of its walls.

 The Turks landed in Cyprus on 3 July 1570.
-Nicosia fell after a two months' siege.
+Nicosia fell after a two-month siege.
 The severed head of the locumtenens regni ("viceroy"), Niccolò Dandolo, was sent to Bragadin, who, undaunted, prepared for the enemy assault.